 What to Do If You Need HVAC Repairs

-The price comparison scores range from $64 to $149, which means some companies charge more than twice as much as their competitors for the same work.
-For example, to replace the control board for a Rheem gas furnace, our undercover shoppers were quoted prices ranging from $285 to $755.
-And to replace the oil burner ignition transformer for a Beckett furnace, prices ranged from $835 to $2,050.
+The price comparison scores range from $56 to $211, which means some companies charge more than three times as much as their competitors for the same work.
+For example, to replace the control board for a Rheem gas furnace, our undercover shoppers were quoted prices ranging from $296 to $1,100.
+To replace the dual-run capacitor for a Trane central air conditioner, prices ranged from $155 to $570.

 Other tips for getting good repairs at a reasonable cost: